cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ![berlin connectivity](../topo_drawings/lab1-berlin-connectivity.png)

+You can now exit the Berlin container and return to the SSH session on the topology host (still in visual code)

 ### Amsterdam and Rome Containers

 **Amsterdam** and **Rome** are Ubuntu Linux containers connected to **xrd01** and **xrd07** respectively.
 They are used to simulate customer or user endpoints connected to our network.
-Because they are containers their network stack is blank except for the managment interface.
+Because they are standard containers their network stack is blank except for the managment interface.
 So we'll run a script to add ip addresses to the containers' eth1 and eth2 interfaces and a set of routes.

+Everything is done using the docker exec command to run network config commands inside each container.

 1. cd into the [lab_1/scripts](./scripts/) directory and run the *container-ips.sh* shell script
    ```